VennyA/online-retail-uci-crm/README.md

 - **Dataset type:** Transactional (B2C reframed as B2B wholesale)
 - **Time period:** December 2010 – December 2011
 - **Raw records:** 541,909 rows and 8 columns
-- **Cleaned records:** ~396,360 rows (after removing nulls,cancellations, and invalid entries)
+- **Cleaned records:** ~396,470 rows (after removing nulls,cancellations, and invalid entries)
-- **Unique accounts:** 4,334 CustomerIDs
+- **Unique accounts:** 4,334 unique Customers
 - **Columns:** InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country

 **Data Limitations:**
-- Dataset is originally B2C — reframed as B2B for portfolio relevance, 25% of transactions had missing CustomerIDs and were excluded
-- Dataset covers one year only one year.
+-Originally a B2C dataset, adapted here for B2B analysis -25% of records removed due to missing CustomerIDs -Only one year of data, so long-term behaviour is limited

   ## Problem Statement

-The wholesale distributor lacks visibility into the health and behavior of its 4,334 business accounts.
-Without this visibility, the CRM team cannot effectively prioritize retention efforts, identify accounts at risk of churning, or understand what separates a high-value account from a declining one.
+The business lacks visibility into how its accounts behave.
+Without this, it’s difficult to:

+-Identify high-value accounts worth protecting
+-Spot accounts at risk of churning
+-Understand what separates strong accounts from weak ones -Track retention over time
+-See where revenue is actually coming from

 This analysis was designed to answer the following business questions: